A Benchmark Construction and Evaluation Framework for Specialist Domains: Case Study on Defense-related Documents: Manually Curated Dataset

 \section{Manually Curated Dataset}

-We created a high-quality QA dataset using a combination of LLM-driven generation, LLM judgment, and human expert annotation.
-We followed a five-step process blending human expert feedback with LLM-generated data.
+We created a high-quality QA dataset for expert-curated evaluation using a combination of LLM-driven generation, LLM judgment, and human expert annotation.
+This is a separate, smaller pipeline used only for the expert-curated set summarized in the main paper.
+We followed a five-step process that blends human expert feedback with LLM-generated data.

 \paragraph{Bootstrap dataset.} We asked a domain expert to generate 25 QA pairs based on and answerable with the information in our set of domain-specific seed documents.
 We obtained 5 examples for each question style: \textsc{find}, \textsc{provide}, \textsc{generate}, \textsc{summarize}, and \textsc{explain}.